Search:

 Copyright

 Please note that the words to certain hymns and solos cannot be republished without permission due to copyright restrictions.
-Copyrighted Music included in today's streaming church service, including display of lyrics on this page if applicable, is either owned by the Church, directly licensed, or covered by one or more of the following licences:
+Copyrighted Music included in today's streaming church service, including display of lyrics on this page if applicable, is either owned by the Church, directly licensed, or covered by one or more of the following licenses:

 • ONE LICENSE - Streaming/Podcast License #A-700000